ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

 permalink: /servers/autoreload.html
 ---

-During development it is important to have fast feedback loop cycle.
+During development, it is important to have a fast feedback loop cycle.
-Often, restarting server would take quite some time, so Ktor provides basic auto-reload facility that reloads just an Application.
+Often, restarting the server can take some time, so Ktor provides a basic auto-reload facility that reloads just an Application.

-**Performance Note:** There is a performance penalty when using autoreloading.
-So keep in mind that you shouldn't use it on production or when doing benchmarks.
+**Performance Note:** There is a performance penalty when using auto-reloading.
+So keep in mind that you should not use it in production or when doing benchmarks.

 **Table of contents:**